rgeraldes24/hyperion/docs/types/value-types.rst

 The address type comes in two largely identical flavors:

-- ``address``: Holds a 20 byte value (size of an Ethereum address).
+- ``address``: Holds a 20 byte value (size of a QRL address).
 - ``address payable``: Same as ``address``, but with the additional members ``transfer`` and ``send``.

-The idea behind this distinction is that ``address payable`` is an address you can send Zond to, while you are not supposed to send Zond to a plain ``address``, for example because it might be a smart contract that was not built to accept Zond.
+The idea behind this distinction is that ``address payable`` is an address you can send Quanta to, while you are not supposed to send Quanta to a plain ``address``, for example because it might be a smart contract that was not built to accept Quanta.

 Type conversions: